brucemack/tt07-sb-mixer/README.md

 employ MOSFETs as a work-around for the lack of LRCs.
 If you don't believe it, please check out [this amazing presentation by Dr. Harald Pretl](https://www.mos-ak.org/spring_2022/presentations/Pretl_Spring_MOS-AK_2022.pdf) who shows all of the creative things that can be done with _only two_ MOSFETs.

+And two other unavoidable things that make this different from discrete electronics:
+* Like it or not, everything is resistive and capacitive.
+Design simulation is used *AFTER* the layout is created to determine how the circuit's behavior is impacted by the inherent "parasitic features" of the devices/wires.
+* Tolerances are extremely loose given the inevitable variations of the manufacturing process, temperature, etc. You can't count on absolute accuracy of any components, so almost all designs rely on differential techniques of one kind of another.

 The entire area shown in the picture above roughly 170 microns wide and 230 micros tall.